open-plan-tool/documentation/docs/model/components.rst

 Different types of HVAC can be modelled.
 Except for an air source device with ambient temperature as heat reservoir, the device could be modelled with two inputs (electricity and heat) in case the user is interested in the heat reservoir.
 This has not been tested yet.
 Also note that currently efficiencies are assigned to the output flows the see `issue #799 <https://github.com/rl-institut/multi-vector-simulator/issues/799>`_.
 Theoretically, a HVAC device can be modelled with multiple outputs (heat, cooling, ...); this has not been tested yet.

 The efficiency of HVAC systems is defined by the coefficient of performance (COP), which is strongly dependent on the temperature.
-In order to take account of this, the efficiency can be defined as time series, see section :ref:`time_series_params_example`.
+In order to take account of this, the efficiency can be defined as time series.
 If you do not provide your own COP time series you can calculate them with `oemof.thermal <https://github.com/oemof/oemof-thermal>`_, see  `documentation on compression heat pumps and chillers <https://oemof-thermal.readthedocs.io/en/stable/compression_heat_pumps_and_chillers.html>`_ and  `documentation on absorption chillers <https://oemof-thermal.readthedocs.io/en/stable/absorption_chillers.html>`_.

 .. _energyconversion_electrolyzers: